SumrakDZN/Namalsk-Server/README.md

 **Q: Where can I find a default mission for Namalsk?**

 A: Look into the *Mission Files* folder in this repository.
 Namalsk has two missions available - *Regular* and *Hardcore*.

-Difference between these two are in the loot availability , the presence of vehicles and base building options. **Keep in mind that these mission folders are only fully working in a combination with the Survival mod!**
+**Q: What is the difference between the Regular and Hardcore missions?**

+A: They differ in the CE setup itself.
+The regular setup has a very basic vehicle setup, all base building options, fast lifetime values, higher food and weapon/ammo availbility.
+The hardcore setup has no vehicles, no base building options (except stashes and small tents), higher lifetime values, lower weapon/ammo availability.

 **Q: I want to host only Namalsk Island.
 Which mission should I use?**